MicrosoftDocs/mesh-docs/mesh/faq.md

 ## How much will Microsoft Mesh cost?

 There is no cost to try Microsoft Mesh during the preview.
-You can download the Microsoft Mesh app from the Microsoft Store and request access to the Altspace app with new capabilities for work by filling out the Mesh [Register Interest](https://aka.ms/meshsignup) form.
+You can download the Microsoft Mesh app from the Microsoft Store and request new capabilities for work by filling out the Mesh [Register Interest](https://aka.ms/meshsignup) form.
 Developers can [join the Mixed Reality Developer Program](https://aka.ms/iwantmr).
 We'll have more details to share on Microsoft Mesh pricing.

 ## What data are shared with Microsoft?